oriheldman/CNN-one-shot-facial-recognition/README.md

 # Siamese Neural Networks for One-shot Image Recognition

-## Overview
+## Overview'
-Inspired by the paper “Siamese Neural Networks for One-shot Image Recognition”, our model is a siamese convolutional neural network.
-The model takes as an input two input images (x1 and x2) which are passed through the ConvNet to generate a fixed length feature vector for each image (h(x1) and h(x2)).
-Later the L1 distance is computed between the two feature vectors (h(x1) and h(x2)) to compute the similarity of the two images.
-Overall, the model consists of 4 convolutional layers and 2 fully connected layers.
+A convolutional neural networks model for facial recognition based on the paper "Siamese Neural Networks for One-shot Image Recognition".
+The models preforms a one-shot learning task for previously unseen objects.
+Given two facial images of previously unseen persons, the model determines whether they are the same person.

 ## Data
 The "Labeled Faces in the Wild-a" (LFW-a) image collection is a database of labeled, face